-With your increase in weight and the fact that it is “frontloaded” you may begin to experience even greater soreness.
+With your increase in weight and the fact that you are “frontloaded” you may begin to experience even greater soreness.
 If your boobs double and triple in size you may get even more back pain, and pain during exercise.
-Your core muscles act as a back brace, so back and abdominal strengthening is key.
-Here are 3 exercises you can do a few times a week for a few minutes.
+Your core muscles act as a back brace, so back and abdominal strengthening is key, as well as stretching.

 Postpartum back pain is somewhat common.
 As a new mother, your ligaments and joints are still recovering from the stretching that your baby in utero forced them to undergo.
 Add the sensitivity of these overworked parts to the increased lifting, twisting, and sometimes awkward cradling that motherhood calls for (sometimes the position that baby falls asleep in, mom stays in, regardless of mom’s comfort!), and a soreness and tension in the shoulders, back, and hips is guaranteed.